 - Location outline and maps – include where you propose to undertake the trial, a map of specific roads, types of roads, routes and regions.

 - Vehicle modifications – include details of any modifications made to the vehicle since its manufacture

 - Import approval(s) – attach copies of all import approvals

-- Australian Design Rules (ADRs) compliance – for a vehicle(s) not fitted with a compliance plate, provide a report listing applicable ADRs and compliance details (i.e. full, partial or non-compliance) as issued by the Department of Infrastructure, Transport, Cities and Regional Development
+- Australian Design Rules (ADRs) compliance – for a vehicle(s) not fitted with a compliance plate, provide a report listing applicable ADRs and compliance details (i.e. full, partial or non-compliance) as issued by the Department of Infrastructure, Transport, Regional Development and Communications

 - Level of automation (SAE J3016 June 2018)